 Computer Science Employers in Illinois

-- IBM: IBM is a manufacturer and marketer of computer technology and hires computer science graduates who specialize in engineering and programming.
-IBM also employs researchers in the computer science field.
+- IBM: IBM is a manufacturer and marketer of computer technology.
+They hire computer science graduates who specialize in engineering and programming, and also employ researchers in the computer science field.

 - J.P.
-Morgan Chase & Company: This multinational bank is a top employer in Illinois and hires systems analysts and data scientists to ensure the secure functioning of business processes.
-Many large banks are currently investing in machine learning, which requires computer science specialists.
+Morgan Chase & Company: This multinational bank is a top employer in Illinois, and hires systems analysts and data scientists to ensure the secure functioning of business processes.
+Many large banks are making heavy investments in machine learning, which requires computer science specialists.

-- United Airlines: Based in Chicago, United is one of the nation’s most extensive major airlines.
-The company needs computer science professionals to manage its infrastructure of computer and information systems.
+- United Airlines: Based in Chicago, United is one of the nation's largest major airlines.
+The company employs computer science professionals to manage its infrastructure of computer and information systems.